What’s A Khipu?

 A khipu is made of thin pendant cords wrapped around a primary cord.
 The cords hanging from the primary cord can go up (known as a top cord) or down (known as a pendant cord).
 Cords can be attached to pendant cords as subsidiary cords (for example yearly totals might have four quarterly totals subsidiaries).
 They can have a twist in the cords making (known as an S twist or a Z twist depending on the axis of the twist i.e. a / direction is a Z twist, and a direction is an S twist.
 The cords can be attached onto the primary cord in one of two fashions, away from the viewer Verso, or towards the viewer, Recto.

 Usually the primary cord has some indication of beginning and end.
 The beginning was often attached to a tufted ball of thread, called a kayte.
+Sabine Hyland has postulated that kayte categorized the type of khipu, based on their thread colors.
 The other end, known as the dangle, simply had a long dangling end!
-Much of these end are missing in the the khipus we find, and so that data is missing from the Khipu Field Guide.
+Like headless statues, most of the primary cords kayte are missing, and so that data is missing from the Khipu Field Guide.

 Photo of UR166, first described by Leland Locke in 1923 - Now located in the American Museum of Natural History in New York: